artursem/beat-hub/README.md

 ## Built with

 - Next.js 12.1.0
-- TypeScript 4.3.4
+- TypeScript 4.3.4a
 - Redux 7.2.0
 - Redux Toolkit 1.3.6
 - Chakra UI 1.8.6

 ## Features

-A few of the things you can do witch beathub:
+A few of the things you can do with beathub:

-- Home page displays top 5 streamed artists and albums of the current week
+- `/home` page displays top 5 streamed artists and albums of the current week
 - Searchbar allows searching for artists
 - Each artist page displays photo and short bio (if available), top 5 albums and five similar artists
-- 'Add to library' button adds band to library of favorite artists, and shows popup message with confirmation
+- 'Add to library' button adds band to library of favorite artists and shows popup message with confirmation
-- Favorite artists can be viewed at `/library` route
+- Favorite artists can be viewed at `/library` page
 - 'Light mode' / 'Dark mode' button switches ui theme

 ## Setup